Identification and lifecycle

 Taking out existing vegetation prior to planting will also provide better penetration of insecticide spray or granules.
 Season-long weed control helps prevent corn leaf aphids from causing crop damage and harming yields and will help improve effectiveness of in-season insecticide treatments.

 The best approach to managing aphids in corn is prevention.

 Baythroid® XL insecticide, a pyrethroid, performs on a broad spectrum of corn insect pests, with fast knockdown and long residual control.
 Apply insecticide while aphids are outside the corn whorl, based upon careful scouting and local economic thresholds.
 Using insecticides after tasseling is not considered cost effective.

-For more information about insect control options, Poncho/VOTiVO seed treatment and Baythroid XL insecticide from Bayer, please contact your local Crop Science representative or visit the corn section.
+For more information about insect control options or Baythroid XL insecticide from Bayer, please contact your local Bayer representative.

 Always read and follow label instructions.
-Not all products are registered for use in every state.
+Not all products are registered in all states.
 Baythroid XL is a Restricted Use Pesticide.